Maine lawmakers urged to tackle mental health crisis in jails

 Although federal funding for Riverview has since been restored, the 92-bed facility has ongoing waiting lists for patients who are either deemed not criminally responsible for their crimes or who are awaiting a forensic evaluation to determine if they are mentally competent to stand trial.

-How many more beds the state needs and how they should be paid for are lingering questions for the Legislature and the committee.
-Recent moves by the lawmakers include approval last year for 45 more beds and the staff needed to manage those patients, but putting them in place could take as long as five years, officials have said.
+How many more beds the state needs and how to pay for them are lingering questions for the Legislature and the committee.
+Lawmakers last year approved adding 45 beds and accompanying staff, but it could be five years before they are ready for patients, officials have said.

 Rep. Charlotte Warren, D-Hallowell, the committee’s House chair, said there is little doubt the state has a pressing need and limited capacity.
 She and other lawmakers were receptive to a bill by Rep. Rachel Talbot Ross, D-Portland, that would move forward with an assessment center for those in mental health crisis in Cumberland County.